Tony Ferguson: Personal life

-Ferguson has a son, Armand Anthony, with his wife, Cristina Ferguson.
+Ferguson has two sons with his wife, Cristina Ferguson.
 In March 2019, Cristina filed a restraining order against Tony, alleging uncharacteristic behavior such as severe paranoia, not sleeping for days, tearing apart their home fireplace, and believing that a tracking chip was inserted into his leg during reconstructive knee surgery.
 She did not allege physical abuse, and filed the restraining order as a precautionary measure to get him help for his mental state.
 By April 2019, she had dropped the order, and he began to resume MMA.